-SVENSKT KVALITETSINDEX A part of EPSI Rating Group
+USKI SVENSKT KVALITETSINDEX A part of EPSI Plating Group

-For the third consecutive year, SBAB had Sweden's most satisfied residential mortgage customers 2021 according to Swedish Quality Index (Svenskt Kvalitetsindex, SKI), which each year measures customer satisfaction in the banking and finance sector.
-Moreover, for the fourth consecutive year, SBAB also has Sweden's most satisfied customers in terms of property loans to corporates and tenantowners' associations.
+In 2021, for the third consecutive year, SBAB had Sweden's most satisfied residential mortgage customers according to Swedish Quality Index (Sw Svenskt Kvalitetsindex (SKI)), which measures customer satisfaction in the banking and finance sector each year.

+In 2021, for the fourth consecutive year, SBAB had Sweden's most satisfied property loan customers according to SKI.